Technothlon: History

-Technothlon 2021 - Legacy Over Pandemic
+Technothlon 2024 - Back Offline: After 4 years of online Prelims, Technothlon 2024 returned to the offline mode with the Prelims conducted in over 120 cities and 140+ centres on 14th July 2024.
+It was also brought back to the team format, with students participating in teams of two in both the Prelims and Mains.
+The Mains were held from 30th August to 1st September, at IIT Guwahati - with the top 25 teams from each squad competing in exciting events related to maths, logic, auctions, circuitry, mechanics and online events.

 Eligibility and participant selection process

 Technothlon is conducted for students of class IX to XII.
 There are two squads for which the examination is held.
 The first is the Junior squad and the second is the Hauts squad.
 For a student to appear in the Junior squad examination, he/she must be VIII class passed and must not have appeared for the X boards i.e. The students should be studying in IX or X STD.
 For a student to be appearing for the Hauts squad examination, he/she must have passed the X board examination and not appeared for the XII board examination.

 The members can belong to the same class or as well as different class.
 For example: a team consisting of one member from class IX and one of class X is perfectly acceptable.

-The basic requirements for team formation is that they should consist of exactly two members from the same squad and the same school.
+The basic requirements for team formation is that they should consist of exactly two members from the same squad and the same city.